 Do you have a passion for marine conservation?
-You can become an ocean conservation volunteer in 2020 or 2021 and provide vital support to the preservation and rehabilitation of fragile marine ecosystems and protection of threatened marine species.
+You can become an ocean cleanup volunteer in 2023 or 2024 and provide vital support to the preservation and rehabilitation of fragile marine ecosystems and by protecting threatened marine species.

 Our oceans are crucial to life on Earth.
 They store carbon, regulate the earth’s temperature, shape coastlines, are an invaluable source of food for humans and other land animals and consistently leave us in wonder.

-Oceans sustain us, as a marine conservation volunteer you can help to maintain, protect and, in some cases, improve them.
+As a marine conservation volunteer you can help to maintain and protect the ocean, whilst regenerating populations of the fragile ecosystems that call it home.
 You’ll contribute your time and skills to help collect vital data and help support critical marine conservation work.
 You’ll also have the unique opportunity to explore some of the world’s most incredible and undiscovered natural landscapes, from the reefs of Madagascar and Australia to the shores of Costa Rica and Portugal.

 As a marine conservation volunteer, you can work below the waves, giving back on unique scuba diving volunteer opportunities in Madagascar, Portugal, Croatia and Belize.
-If you’re more suited to life above the water, or you’re an animal lover, think about volunteering to support sea turtle conservation in Guatemala, Costa Rica or Bali.
-You might consider a project with a more coastal conservation focus in Italy, the [Philippines]/destinations/philippines/) or New Zealand, or, for a program with a mix of all of the above, Marine Conservation in the Great Barrier Reef in Australia might be right for you.
+If you’re more suited to life above the water, or you’re an animal lover, think about volunteering to support sea turtle conservation in Costa Rica or Zanzibar.
+You might consider a project with a more coastal conservation focus in the Philippines or New Zealand, or, for a program with a mix of all of the above, Marine Conservation in the Great Barrier Reef in Australia might be right for you.

 If you know what kind of ocean conservation project you’re looking for, jump straight to it: